syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ## Get the business object data

-By using the convertAppointmentToObject() method, you can get the event details in custom business object type.
+By overriding the [convertAppointmentToObject()]() method, you can get the event details with custom business object type, for example you can get the tapped occurence appointment details with corresponding appointment type.

 {% tabs %}
 {% highlight Dart %}